How to run Octez¶

 There is a simple rpc that can be used to check your rights for every cycle, up to 5 cycles in the future.

-Sometimes a delegate skips its turn so it is worth considering also baking rights at priority 2 like in the example above.
-There is no priority for endorsements, every missed endorsement is lost.
+Sometimes there is no consensus at a round, so it is worth considering also baking rights at higher rounds, like 2 in the example above.

 Let’s launch the daemon pointing to the standard node directory and baking for user bob: